br-fedaykin/file-sender/README.md

 # file-sender

-a simple CLI to send files as attachments.
+A simple CLI to send files as attachments.
 Works with AWS SES.